-for chartering containerships.
-In 2004, 56% of TEU capacity controlled by the top 100 liner companies was controlled by the top 10 operators; by March 2014 this had risen to 67%.
+Pricing of containership transportation services occurs against a background of a competitive global containership charter market.
+There is a trend towards consolidation among the liner companies responsible for chartering containerships.
+In 2004, 56% of TEU capacity controlled by the top 100 liner companies was controlled by the top 10 operators; by March 2014 this had risen to 68%.
 Containership charter rates depend on the supply of, and demand for, containership capacity, and can vary significantly from year to year.
 Containership economies of scale mean that the daily timecharter rate per TEU for a larger containership is less than for a ship with lower TEU capacity.
 The onset of the global economic downturn and the resulting slowdown in container trade growth created a relative oversupply of capacity, leading to a rapid decrease in containership earnings in the latter half of 2008, which continued in the first half of 2009, with earnings remaining depressed during the rest of the year.
-In 2010, containership charter rates registered an upward trend over the year as a whole and made further gains in early 2011 before decreasing sharply in the second half of 2011 and remaining depressed through 2012 and 2013.
-The estimated one year timecharter rate for a 2500 TEU geared containership at the end of December 2010 was \$10,500 per day.
-At the end of December 2011, the rate had declined to \$7,000 per day.
-By the end of February 2014, the benchmark timecharter rate had increased marginally to \$7,600 per day.
-This compares to a ten year historical average of \$17,006 per day.
+In 2010, containership charter rates registered an upward trend over the year as a whole and made further gains in early 2011 before decreasing sharply in the second half of 2011 and remaining depressed through 2012,2013 and 2014.
+The estimated one year timecharter rate for a 2500 TEU geared containership in January 2011 was \$12,500/day.
+A year later, the rate had declined to \$6,800/day.
+Between the start of 2012 and the end of 2014, the benchmark timecharter rate averaged \$7,254/day, and stood at \$7,600/day in February 2015.
+This compares to a ten year historical average of \$14,311/day.